DeniseOrtiz00/TE2015-Microcontroladores/laboratory/LB7/README.md

 # **LB7.
 GPIO: 16x2 Liquid Crystal Display**

+## **OBJECTIVES**
+In this laboratory you will write code to drive a two-line, 16 character per line, liquid crystal display.
+You will start by programming a ready-to-go hex file to test the proper fuctioning of the LCD on your expansion board.
+Then, you will develop the C driver for your display and display the student numbers of each team member.
+Finally, you will integrate the LCD driver and the keypad driver you developed in a previous laboratory to create a calculator project.

+* Develop a driver for a 16x2 LCD display
+* Test the LCD on your expansion board by displaying a dummy message
+* Develop a calculator firmware using the LCD and the 4x4 matrix keypad

 ## **INTRODUCTION**
-In this laboratory you will write code to drive a two-line, 16 character per line, liquid crystal display.
-To do this, the display uses an 8-bit **DATA** port that receives both commands and characters (ASCII-coded) in parallel.
-Also, to select between sending commands or characters, the line **Register Select** pin is used.
-Finally, the **Enable** signal is used to enable/disable the display to receive/send control and data through the described pins.
+The liquid crystal display incorporates an integrated circuit (HD44780) that processes the information received from the host (in our case, the PIC18F57Q43).
+The HD44780 processes both commands and characters and the processing mode (between commands or characters) is selected through the __Register Select__, `RS` input of the LCD.
+While in command mode (i.e., `RS=0`) the HD44780 can execute instructions such as _Clear Display_, _Return Home_, and some others.
+The full list of commands can be found on page 24 of the [HD44778 datasheet](../../datasheets/HD44780U.pdf).
+Whereas in character mode (i.e., `RS=1`) the information received should be an ASCII-coded character that is then displayed.
+The characteres that can be displayed are listed on pages 17 and 18 of the datasheet.
+Both commands and characters are transfered in parallel through an 8-bit __Data__, `DA[7:0]` port.
+The __Enable__, `E` signal is used to enable/disable the display to receive/send commands and characters through the Data port.
 On your expansion board, the 8-bit DATA port of the LCD display is wired to PORT `RD[7:0]` of the microcontroller, the Register Select is connected to `RE0`, and the Enable is connected to `RE1`.
 An additional line `Read/Write` is available; however, we will only use the `Write` mode, thus the line is hardwired to ground.

 The device has 2 lines and 16 characters per line.
 The LCD pinout is shown below: